AugmenTab/communib33/README.md

 * Kudos system - users can give each others kudos for high-quality comments, and the bot will keep track of kudos.
 * Keeping track of who invited who to the server, and awarding kudos for it.
 * Providing community assets on request (files, base images, base models).
-* Check raffle eligibility based on user tags or roles.
+* Check raffle eligibility based on user tags or roles, or kudos count.
 * Get the floor price for palms and blades.
 * Post top comments of the past month on the 1st of each new month (based on total reactions).